pauldotyu/azure-pipelines-terraform/README.md

 Next, you will need to assign the proper permissions to the service principal so that it can create resources within your subscriptions.
 Follow [these instructions](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=current) to assign the role.
 You will need to grant it the **Contributor** role for each subscription you want to deploy into.

-> If you have [Azure Management Groups](https://docs.microsoft.com/en-us/azure/governance/management-groups/overview) setup, you can assign the **Contributor** role at a top-level Management Group scope and the role assignment will be inherited by its child resources.
+> HINT: If you have [Azure Management Groups](https://docs.microsoft.com/en-us/azure/governance/management-groups/overview) setup, you can assign the **Contributor** role at a top-level Management Group scope and the role assignment will be inherited by its child resources.
+This way, your service principal can operate against all of your subscriptions nested under the management group; otherwise, you will need to assign the **Contributor** role at each subscription individually.
 See this document on [scope](https://docs.microsoft.com/en-us/azure/role-based-access-control/scope-overview) for more info.

 ### Terraform